proSamik/README-template/BLOGS/Railway-Deployment-Guide.md

 CMD ["./main"]
 ```

-2. Connect to Railway.app
+2. Connect to Railway.com
-   - Log in to Railway.app with GitHub
+   - Log in to Railway.com with GitHub
    - Create a new project
    - Choose "Deploy from GitHub repo"
    - Select your repository